coursera/swift-style-guide/README.md

 * Style Guidelines
 	* Each KVO key path match should call its own update/changed function
 	* Switch statements are often the best way to follow the logical 'return-first' guideline for the observer function
-		- remember in Swift cases do not fallthrough by default
+		- remember in Swift cases do not fall-through by default

 Example: